mineakira8c-design/Arabidopsis_P.-syringae-SUPP1331/README.md

-This repository provides the full R coder used in Hirata et al.
+This repository provides the full R code used in Hirata et al.